 Jemaa El-Fnaa Square is located in the medina.
 Though it can be a bit overwhelming, you don’t want to visit Marrakech without seeing it.

-There is a main courtyard with a shallow reflective pool with two open-air galleries and student dorms.
+There is the main courtyard with a shallow reflective pool, two open-air galleries, and student dorms.
 The ornamentation pays homage to Andalusian architecture with gardens, fountains, and intricately decorated walls of tile and stucco.

 You May Also Like 10 Incredible Reasons to Visit Morocco

 The mosque was built in the 12th century by the founder of Rabat, an imperial city and the current capital of Morocco.
 It is located on the site of an original stone fortress with a mosque built in the 11th century.